ChrisEssery/group-project/Portfolio/Background.md

 ## Problem definition

-When considering the problem definition we felt it was important to choose something that was both relevant and of genuine importance.
-As such, we decided that isolation in the elderly would be a good target problem, since isolation is a pressing issue in modern times for which there are few available online tools designed to address.
+When considering the problem definition, we felt it was important to combat an issue that was both relevant and of real importance.
+As such, we decided social isolation and loneliness in the elderly would be a good target problem since these are pressing issues in modern times for which there are few available online tools designed to address.

-Our problem definition was isolation in the elderly and insufficient online tools to help address this issue.
-Our proposed solution to this problem was to connect the elderly through an online multiplayer game which reduces feelings of loneliness in the elderly thereby improving their wellbeing.
+Our problem definition was social isolation and loneliness in the elderly and insufficient online tools to help address these issues.
+Our proposed solution to this problem was to connect the elderly through an online multiplayer game designed to reduce feelings of loneliness and improve health and wellbeing.

 ## Motivation

-The motivation behind our webpage is to create a SPA which is able to tackle a real-world problem of loneliness in leveraging a multiplayer online board game.
+The motivation behind our webpage is to create a SPA capable of tackling a real-world problem of loneliness in leveraging a multiplayer online board game.

-The overarching aim is to create a game which is able to engage the elderly through an fun, engaging platform.
-To realise this aim, we created an SPA which helps the elderly to reconnect and enjoy some classic games.
+The overarching aim is to create a game that can engage the elderly through a fun, engaging platform.
+To realise this aim, we created a SPA that helps the elderly to reconnect and enjoy some classic games.

 ## References